 Don’t be put off by the own-brand label and a lower cost; this is still a fantastic cable.
-It’s the perfect example of not needing anything too showy or expensive to get the job done, and you’ll save a load of money that can probably be better spent elsewhere.
+It’s the perfect example of not needing anything too showy or expensive to get the job done, and you’ll save some money.
 As well as providing the coveted 18Gbps, this comes in an extensive range of lengths and is built to handle higher voltages.
 The only downside is that it’s not HDMI Premium certified.
-However, you can’t complain too much when you’re getting excellent 4K visuals at under $10/£10.
+However, you can’t complain too much when you’re getting excellent 4K visuals at under ten bucks.

 If you want a high-quality HDMI cable that’ll last you a good few years, look no further than Belkin’s HDMI 2.1 Ultra High Speed.
-As the name would suggest, it offers premium performance at an affordable price.
+As the name would suggest, it offers superior performance at an affordable price.
 That’s not the end of it, though; an excellent refresh rate and ludicrous transfer speeds of 48Gbps make this a big deal.
 Unsure why that’s worth the cash?
 In short, it’s ready to serve up 10K resolution when the time comes.
-Better still, Belkin is a brand we’d trust with… well, not quite our lives, but they’re pretty great all the same.
+Better still, Belkin is a brand we’d trust with… well, not quite our lives, but definitely the connection between our graphics card and monitor.

-This is the cable to go for if you’re concerned about wear and tear or a pet that enjoys nibbling on electrical appliances.
+The Onyx HDMI cable is for anyone who has concerns about wear and tear or a pet that enjoys nibbling on electrical appliances.
 Durable and heavy-duty, a mesh sheath gives this HDMI all the protection it needs to withstand everything you throw at it.
 What’s more, metal outers protect the connectors.
-In terms of performance, Onyx’s HDMI also comes through; it manages 4K and a solid 18Gbps.
+In terms of performance, Onyx’s HDMI also comes through; it manages 4K at 60Hz just fine.
 There are cheaper options that’ll do much the same job, but none are as sturdy as this.

 Keen on saving space?
 Here's the HDMI for you.
-With flat cabling that’s wrapped in sturdy nylon braid, it’s a good solution for those playing with limited real estate or anyone who needs to run a cable under their carpet.
-Stocky casing emphasises this sense of reliability, as does the fitting brand name.
-Rhinocables' HDMI can apparently hit 27Gbps as well, so at least we know quality hasn’t been sacrificed for a more flexible build.
+The Rhinocables' flat cabling is the right solution for those playing with limited real estate or anyone who needs to run a cable under their carpet.
+Stocky casing emphasizes this sense of reliability, as does the fitting brand name.
+Rhinocables' HDMI can hit 27Gbps as well.
+The flexible build doesn't compromise the quality of the cable, which is always a plus.